 Rhizobox imaging.
 We are currently in the final phase of developing a scanner system for large rhizoboxes not fitting commercially available scanners (A4, A3).
 This is foreseen to solve stitching or reflection problems as common with camera-based imaging (see image on the left) and to increase the user friendliness, repeatability and interpretability (especially in regard to segmentation).
 Stay tuned.

-Please check the Plant Image Analysis Webpage (carefully collected by Guilliaume Lobet and colleagues) for further software packages allowing root analysis.
+Please check the Plant Image Analysis Webpage (carefully collected by Guillaume Lobet and colleagues) for further software packages allowing root analysis.

 [Vienna Scientific Instruments is not responsible for the content of external links. ]